 Where OMA’s designs live in the solution-oriented world of the now, it is AMO, Koolhass’ think-tank of “virtual” architecture, which lives in the future.

 AMO utilizes the expansive, analytical eye of the architect, usually wielded to inform the design of a building, as the end in itself.
 It sells to clients analyses - of human beings, culture, built environments, commerce - and offers solutions.
 And, most importantly, AMO embraces the possibility that a physical building may not be the solution at all.

 A Reluctant Architect

-To quote Koolhaas again, this idea of built architecture as often unnecessary is both “liberating and alarming” for the architecture profession.
-Indeed, many of Koolhaas’ critics, who remain firmly in the “alarmed” category, cannot accept a belief that so clearly negates everything architecture has stood for, and often dismiss Koolhaas as a second-rate social critic.
-However, if you attempt to see the “irrelevance” of architecture as “liberating,” as Koolhaas does, it’s actually an incredibly empowering way of considering architecture’s future, how it should evolve, what it should become.
+To quote Koolhass again, this idea of built architecture as often unnecessary is both “liberating and alarming” for the architecture profession.
+Indeed, many of Koolhass’ critics, who remain firmly in the “alarmed” category, cannot accept a belief that so clearly negates everything architecture has stood for, and often dismiss Koolhass as a second-rate social critic.
+However, if you attempt to see the “irrelevance” of architecture as “liberating,” as Koolhass does, it’s actually an incredibly empowering way of considering architecture’s future, how it should evolve, what it should become.